-The objective of this report is to describe the approach used to multiply impute missing family income in the 2019 NHIS and methods for analyzing the multiply imputed data.
-Section 2 provides an overview of multiple imputation and how the 2019 NHIS family income variable was imputed.
-Section 3 describes how multiply imputed data are analyzed and introduces software packages which can be used to analyze multiply imputed data.
+The objective of this report is to describe the approach used to multiply impute missing family income in the 2020 NHIS and methods for analyzing the multiply imputed data.
+Section 2 provides an overview of multiple imputation and how the 2020 NHIS family income variable was imputed.
+Section 3 describes how multiply imputed data should be analyzed, including which software packages which can be used to analyze multiply imputed data.